CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 So far our inputs and outputs have all been ``ℕ``, but there is no particular reason for this.
 We can even write functions that take other functions as input.
-Here's a very simple example: accept a function and an argument as input, and give back the result of applying the function to the argument.
+Here's a very simple example: the function ``applyℕ`` we show next accepts a function and a natural number as input, and give back the result of applying the function to that argument.

 ```
 applyℕ : (ℕ → ℕ) → ℕ → ℕ
 applyℕ f a = f a
 ```

+Although we see the symbols `f a` appearing on both sides, they have different meanings in each location.
+On the left, we are specifying that the function ``applyℕ`` takes two arguments, `f` followed by `a`.
+On the right, we are using the function `f` by applying it to `a`.

 In fact, we have secretly written a couple of functions that give another function as output already.
 For example, the `→` operator on